Level 2 Case Outline

 - Witness participation as deemed appropriate by the board

 - Final statement from the student

-At the conclusion of this phase of the hearing the board goes into a closed session to determine responsibility.
+At the conclusion of this phase of the hearing the board goes into a closed session to deliberate.
 Decisions regarding responsibility are made based on the Preponderance of the Evidence standard.
 Once the board reaches a decision the student is notified.
 If the board finds the student responsible, the hearing reconvenes and moves into the sanctioning phase.
-Whenever possible this will occur on the same day.
+Whenever possible, this will occur on the same day.

 Phase 2 – Sanctioning

 - Information from others as deemed necessary by the board

 - At this point in the process the student may provide the board with character statements, though character witnesses will not be needed in person at the hearing.